ppy/osu-wiki/news/2024/2024-03-19-bespoke-music-in-osu.md

 ---

-For the love of rhythm and music, a new scene took form.
+There is nothing more awesome than to witness a home-grown scene form out of the love of rhythm and music.
 We're privileged to have so many with the stubborn passion to go above and beyond to make the osu! community something entirely our own.

 —Walavouchey